Elements of Exemplary Independent Study

 - The availability of differentiated materials that meet state standards and the LEA’s adopted curriculum.

-- High School pupils taking courses subject to the University of California a–g policy for independent study spend at least one hour per week per course engaged in interactive instruction and/or academic tutoring/advising, either on site or online.
+- High School students taking courses subject to the University of California a–g policy for independent study spend at least one hour per week per course engaged in interactive instruction and/or academic tutoring/advising, either on site or online.

-- High School pupils taking courses subject to the University of California a–g policy for independent study spend at least one hour per week per course engaged in interactive instruction and/or academic tutoring/advising, either on site or online.
+- High School students taking courses subject to the University of California a–g policy for independent study spend at least one hour per week per course engaged in interactive instruction and/or academic tutoring/advising, either on site or online.

-- Pupils who are not performing at grade level, or need support in other areas, such as English learners, individuals with an IEP or plan pursuant to Section 504 (TXT) of the federal Rehabilitation Act of 1973 (29 U.S.C.
-Section 794
+- students who are not performing at grade level, or need support in other areas, such as English learners, individuals with an IEP or plan pursuant to Section 504

 - Standards-aligned curriculum and materials.
 Courses and materials are aligned to state content standards, and textbooks are those most recently adopted by the State Board of Education or, in the case of high school, by the LEA.10